The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 GWAS is a cheap tag-scan of mostly common variants, with imperfect linkage tagging, crude phenotypes, and (historically) weak sample sizes.

-Twin and adoption studies routinely found substantial heritability:
+Meanwhile, twin and adoption studies routinely found substantial heritability:

-Early GWAS could only “find” common variants explaining maybe 10–20% of variance in many traits.
+Yet early GWAS could only “find” common variants explaining maybe 10–20% of variance in many traits.
 (R)

 h² (heritability): Share of variance explained by genetic differences in a population, given the current range of environments.